This is the complete onboarding task flow for migrating file shares from File Servers to SharePoint Online document libraries

 The diagram below provides a high-level overview of the steps involved in migrating a small number of file shares.
 The key difference for this type of migration scenario is that this one requires an Azure subscription, and the use of the BitTitan UploaderWiz utility to upload the file shares to Azure before they can be migrated into SharePoint Online, using MigrationWiz.

 - Estimate Azure storage costs.
 This step is optional, but is useful in order to provide the customer with upfront storage costs ahead of time.
 For more information, see Estimate Azure Storage costs for migrations

 - Buy an Azure subscription (or use the free one-month trial, and be aware that this option is only viable if you are performing a very small migration).
 For more information, see How do I buy an Azure subscription?

 - See How do I create an Azure Storage Account? to create your storage account.
 Take note of the storage account name and the primary access key.
-(In Azure, from the storage screen, click on Manage Access Keys at the bottom of the screen.)
+(In Azure, from the storage screen, click Access Keys at the bottom of the screen.)
 These need to be entered into the MigrationWiz migration project when specifying the Source settings.
 We recommend that you create your Azure storage account in the same Microsoft data center as the Destination Office 365 tenant.
 There is no need to create any Azure containers for this migration.
 Separate containers are created on a per-home directory basis.
 During migration, MigrationWiz creates two separate metadata files (with extensions: -directory.metadata and -files.metadata) which are added to each container.
-These are used during migration to build our the folder structure in OneDrive for Business and to migrate the permissions.
+These are used during migration to build out the folder structure in OneDrive for Business and to migrate the permissions.
 They should not be deleted until after the migration.